abhranilsingharoy-cloud/SkyCast/README.md

 Paste your API key.
 The app will save it locally in your browser.

-🤝 Contributing
+# 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request Made by Abhranil Singha Roy.

-📄 License

-This project is open-source and available under the MIT License.